tjfontaine/cloudnative/infrastructure/security/Vault/tutorial.md

 4. Create the Vault Key/Value (KV) store & associated policy for the test application
 5. Deploy the test application and authenticate to Vault using Kubernetes auth
 6. Create and read secrets from the KV store

-### Prerequisites
- - You will need to have deployed your OKE Kubernetes cluster prior to commencing implementation of the deployment scenario.
-Follow the link to [this tutorial](https://www.oracle.com/webfolder/technetwork/tutorials/obe/oci/oke-full/index.html) for guidance on the process.
- - Create a 'kube config' authentication artefact.
-This will be used later in the tutorial to connect to the OKE cluster.
-Follow the link to [this tutorial](https://www.oracle.com/webfolder/technetwork/tutorials/obe/oci/oke-full/index.html#DownloadthekubeconfigFilefortheCluster) for guidance on the process.
- - Install the Vault CLI on the host from which you will be following this work instruction.
-Follow the link to [this tutorial](https://learn.hashicorp.com/vault/getting-started/install) for guidance on the process.

 #### Clone the 'oke-hashicorp-vault-tutorial' git repository
 Clone the oke-hashicorp-vault-tutorial repository: